<

 Example:

-Mines new blocks until the latest block number is blockNumber.
+Mines new blocks until the latest block number reaches blockNumber.

 Parameters:

-• blockNumber: Must be greater than the latest block's number.
+• blockNumber: The target block number to mine up to.
+Must be greater than the latest block's number.

 Example: